-This article explains the theory of Situational Leadership, developed by Paul Hersey and Ken Blanchard in a practical way.
+This article explains the theory of Situational Leadership Model (SLM), developed by Paul Hersey and Ken Blanchard in a practical way.
 After reading you will understand the basics of this powerful and flexibel leadership styles tool.

 What is Situational Leadership?

 Being a leader is not always easy and leadership can be executed in different ways.